LukeLIN-web/data-management/projects/paper.md

 1.  loading the input RDF graph, encoding its strings into numerical IDs, and building a bi-directional dic- tionary.
 The encoded graph is represented as a sparse square integer matrix
 2. MAGiQ translates SPARQL queries into matrix algebra programs,  the optimizer utilizes matrix algebra properties to reorder the operations to generate more efficient programs

+是怎么translates 的?

+怎么存储边? 是另外有个矩阵吗?

+MAGiQ inherits the excellent scalability of the underlying libraries in terms of data size and the number of compute nodes.